scummins00/CA4015-Clustering-Assignment/README.md

 Find the repository [here](https://github.com/scummins00/CA4015-Clustering-Assignment)

 ## Required Packages
-Please find all the packages required to run this book as intended in the `requirements.txt` file. asfad
+Please find all the packages required to run this book as intended in the `requirements.txt` file.

 ## Building the Jupyter Book:
 1. Make changes to your book in the `main` branch.